rk4an/wifibot-controller/README.md

-WifibotLab2-Controller
+Wifibot-Controller
 =========================

-**WifibotLab2 Controller is an Android remote control**
+**Wifibot Controller is an Android remote control**

 Features: